genexus-books/gx-super-app/iOS/SampleExternalObject/README.md

 The rest of the code is the implementation of the `initializeExtensionLibrary(withContext:)` function.
 In this case, it just registers the External Object.

-Note that the External Object is registered with the same name with which it was defined, "MyApp" in this example.
+Note that the External Object is registered with the same name with which it was defined, "Payments" in this example.

 ## Loading the _extension library_